Common Decking Mistakes and How to Avoid Them

 Having spent countless years correcting other people’s deck disasters all over Perth, there isn’t much we haven’t seen.

 And honestly?
-Some of them, we got to be honest, make us want to cry for real for real.
-But on the bright side, these lessons don’t have to be learnt the hard way.
+Some of them, to be honest, made us want to cry for real.
+Fortunately, we don't have to learn these lessons the hard way.

 The Foundation Fiasco